Where Is This Campground Located?

 What Services Are Available Here?

 At the time of this review, only electric and water hookups were available at the sites.
 The park has a dump station which was easy to access.
-The sites were mostly level, shaded, and each had a picnic table and a fire ring.
-We were able to get Verizon decent coverage, but it was not exactly anything to be impressed with given that the park is located in the middle of Myrtle Beach.
+Each sites was mostly level, shaded, and had a picnic table with a fire ring.
+We had Verizon decent coverage at our site—no surprise given that the park is located in the middle of Myrtle Beach.

-One major disappointment for us was that our dogs weren’t allowed on the beach.
-There was an awesome walking trail that led directly to the beach, but we could only go so far with the dogs in tow.
+For us, one major disappointment was they did not allow our our dogs on the beach.
+There is an awesome walking trail that leads directly to the beach.
+With that rule though, we could only go so far with the dogs in tow.
 The park does have access to a fishing pier for an additional fee.
-A few other annoyances included gates that were locked after 10pm (you do get a code to get in after-hours) and a strict no-alcohol policy.
+The campground has a strict no-alcohol policy, which put a damper on any beer drinking.
+Finally, if you are planning to venture out, the gates locked after 10pm.
+They give you a code, but it’s still something to note when you’re planning your evening.

 What Were We Up To?